Issue: Child passenger safety

 - Car seats are estimated to reduce the risk of injury in children by 71 to 82 per cent.

 - Car seats are estimated to reduce the risk of death among children by 28 per cent when compared against the use of a seat belt alone.
+For young children, the risk of death is reduced by an even greater degree when using a car seat – a 71 per cent reduced risk for infants and a 54 per cent reduced risk for toddlers.

 - Booster seats reduce the risk of non-fatal injury by 45 per cent when compared against the use of seat belts alone in children aged four to eight years old.